ddnexus/fm/try-fm/README.md

 - The mounted FS is your own writable filesystem, so don't do anything stupid with it :)
 - `~` is the docker container HOME and is persisted between sessions, so use it to experiment with dot-files.
 You can reset it with `~/try-fm reset` at any time
-- everything else will get restored the next session (i.e. the next time you will start it `~/try-fm start`)
+- everything else will get restored the next session (i.e. the next time you will start it with `~/try-fm start`)

 ## Purge